 http://www.imdb.com/title/tt0363163/

-- Aimée & Jaguar (1999): Felice is a so-called U-Boot or "submarine", a Jewish person living illegally in Nazi Berlin, trying to survive underground.
-She falls in love with Lilly, a German mother craving for love, that could either be Felice's doom or her salvation.
+Aimée & Jaguar (1999): Felice is a so-called U-Boot or "submarine", a Jewish person living illegally in Nazi Berlin, trying to survive underground.
+She falls in love with Lilly, a German mother craving for love, who could either be Felice's doom or her salvation (based on a true story).

 http://www.imdb.com/title/tt0130444/